joemasilotti/masilotti.com/_posts/2025-01-17-hotwire-native-book-chapters.md

 ## Ch 4 - Add a native tab bar

 Tab bars are a staple of native apps.
-In this chapter, you’ll learn how to add them to your Hotwire Native app, connecting each tab to its own web view instance.
+In this chapter, you’ll learn how to add them to your Hotwire Native apps, connecting each tab to its own web view instance.
 Plus, you’ll ensure your server isn’t overloaded when the app starts.

 ![](/assets/images/hotwire-native-book-chapters/chapter4.png)

 ## Chs 5 + 6 - Render native screens with SwiftUI and Jetpack Compose

 These chapters show you how to route, display, and populate fully native screens powered by SwiftUI and Jetpack Compose.
-Once you’ve completed these steps, you’ll be able to integrate virtually any native experience into your Hotwire Native app.
+Once you’ve completed these steps, you’ll be able to integrate virtually any native experience into your Hotwire Native apps.

 ![](/assets/images/hotwire-native-book-chapters/chapters56.png)